sushildw99/Java-SpringBoot/Readme.md

 ### Introduction
-This is a SpringBoot project, There are 3 Rest API, Description and CURL Commands are as follows, These CURL commands are executed successfully in MacOS Mojave.
-This is a maven project and I have run it through IntelliJ IDEA by running the Class - com.sushil.numgen.NumgenApplication
+This is a SpringBoot Project and Source Code is availabe at numgen/src, Junit and Integration test are available at - numgen/src/test/java/com/sushil/numgen.
+There are 3 Rest API, Description and CURL Commands are as follows, These CURL commands are executed successfully in MacOS Mojave.
+This is a Maven Project and I have run it through IntelliJ IDEA by running the main Class - com.sushil.numgen.NumgenApplication

 Rest Controller: com.sushil.numgen.controller.NumgenController

-Junit and Integration Test are succussfully executed and availabe at: src/test/java and same can be run through IntelliJ IDEA
+Junit and Integration Test are succussfully executed and availabe at: numgen/src/test/java and same can be run through IntelliJ IDEA

  1. POST http://localhost:8080/api/generate